deestbie/console-docs/docs/venom/publishvideo.md

 ## Step 8: Set Blind Spot Position (Spherical Video)

-Depending on the camera type, number of camera inputs, positioning of camera, and stitching, your video may or may not have some clipping of video content referred to as a *blind spot*.
+Because your 360 video is created using multiple cameras, it’s possible your video output could include some clipping of content referred to as a "Nadir Blind Spot."

+* The blind spot represents the position where the camera rig is supported and the tripod point is either left out of the video or the images are pinched together to eliminate the hole.

+* The blind spot is usually corrected in post-production and filled in to imply a fully captured 360 image.

+* The blind spot is typically filled by superimposing footage in that area or by inserting a “black” image at the nadir of the 360 video.
+The blindspot can then be used to populate with advertising space, navigations, or other uses.

-If your video includes a blind spot, you can designate the blind spot location (Top or Bottom) and add a logo or icon to fill the blank space.
+If your video includes a blind spot and you have not adjusted it in post-production, you can designate the blind spot location (Top or Bottom) and add a custom photo, logo, or icon to fill the blank space.

 **To configure blind spot and projection:**